StacyCash/blog-posts/general/2024/do-whats-best/blog-post.md

 OK, maybe not the best choice of words 🤣, but you get the idea, right?

 Now we come to today.
-Since the rise of ChapGTP et al a couple of years ago the amount of AI projects out there has skyrocketed.
+Since the rise of ChapGTP, and others, a couple of years ago the amount of AI projects out there has skyrocketed.
 And I don't think it's for the, er, greater good.
 I think it's for the greater profit at the expense of the people.
 And I think that's a problem.

 I'm not saying that AI is bad, or that it should be stopped.
 I'm saying that we need to make sure that it's used for the right reasons.
 We need to make sure that it's used to make the world a better place, not just to make a few people richer.